Sunday, June 29, 2025

 'Great, guys.
 See you then.
 I'll send you the particulars.
 Your tickets will be at the will-call window.
 Looking forward to seeing you two.'

 The theatre was packed with special invitees.
-John had warned Rebecca and Jimmy ahead of time that John Wayne and Lauren Bacall would not be among the guests.
-The two stars had other commitments for the weekend, but John had said Richard Boone and Scatman Crothers were expected to attend, along with one of the youngest cast members, Ron Howard.
+John had warned Rebecca and Jimmy in advance that John Wayne and Lauren Bacall would not be among the guests.
+The two stars had other commitments for the weekend, but John had said Richard Boone and Scatman Crothers were expected to attend, along with Ron Howard, one of the youngest cast members.

 The invitees for the special showing took their seats, and after a few introductions, The Shootist.